BRYAN BELLER

 Bryan Beller has maintained a frenetic, multi-faceted career as a bassist, composer, solo artist, writer and clinician for over twenty-five years.

 Beller’s reputation as a uniquely talented yet supremely tasteful team player for adventurous instrumentally-minded artists is clearly evidenced in his work for some of the industry’s top names.
 He’s been Joe Satriani’s touring bassist since 2013, notching three world tours (including a G3 with John Petrucci and Phil Collen of Def Leppard), several cuts on Satch’s 2015 release Shockwave Supernova, and a feature appearance in Satriani’s tour documentary film Beyond The Supernova.
-More recently, Beller tracked the entire 2022 Satriani album The Elephants Of Mars.
+More recently, Beller tracked the entire 2022 Satriani album The Elephants Of Mars and appeared on the Joe Satriani/Steve Vai/Eric Johnson live release G3 Reunion (2025) as Joe’s bassist and bassist for the three-guitarist G3 jam.
 He’s also the bassist of the rock/fusion super-trio The Aristocrats (with uber-players Guthrie Govan on guitar and Marco Minnemann on drums), one of the hottest acts in the genre today.
 The Aristocrats released six critically acclaimed albums in five short years, with their sixth (2019’s You Know What…?) debuting at #2 on the Billboard Jazz Chart.
 Their four successful world tours even included joining Satriani and Steve Vai for a G3 run in Europe.
 This high profile work has landed Beller on the pages of numerous music magazines, including cover features in Bass Player and Bass Musician magazines.
-Beller will be back on the road with both The Aristocrats and Joe Satriani in 2022.

 As a solo artist, Beller’s most current release (2019) is the epic-scale modern progressive double concept album Scenes From The Flood.
 The massive 2CD/2LP work gathered an all-star cast of 26 musicians (including Joe Satriani, John Petrucci, Guthrie Govan, Mike Keneally, Gene Hoglan (Dethklok), Ray Hearne (Haken), Joe Travers, Nili Brosh, Mike Dawes, Janet Feder, and many more) to explore themes of ambition and loss, intentionality and reality, hope and disillusionment.
 It uses every second of its 18-song, 88-minute running order to tell an emotionally consuming and unforgettable musical story.
 Scenes From The Flood was hailed by multiple outlets as an instant classic: “A colossal artistic statement and a career triumph…one of the year’s most intriguing and staggering albums, it will for sure end in our 2019 best of lists.”
 (Scott Medina, Sonic Perspectives)